Dina-Ashmawy/React-TVMaze/README.md

 ## Screenshots
-We have included screenshots of the application to help you understand its functionality and appearance.
+I have included screenshots of the application to help you understand its functionality and appearance.
 You can find these screenshots in the following directory:

 [app/screenshots](./screenshots)